prebid/prebid.github.io/prebid-mobile/pbm-api/ios/ios-sdk-integration-gam-original-api.md

 #### Step 2: Set ad format
 {:.no_toc}

 For video ad unit, you must set video ad format.
-Default value for `adFormats` property is `[.display]`.
+Default value for `adFormats` property is `[.banner]`.

 #### Step 3: Configure the video parameters
 {:.no_toc}